tannshay/rsschool-cv/cv.md

 }
 ```
 ### English
 A1-A2 English Basic User
-Могу участвовать в несложном разговоре, если собеседник говорит медленно и отчетливо и готов оказать помощь
+I can participate in simple conversations provided the other person speaks slowly and clearly and is willing to help